Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

 * Training programs
   * Program section is divided into two parts:
     * First is the main image with the banner displaying header text as an introduction for training programme page.
-    * Second is the information on our training programmes including text part which includes which exercises should be performed for each body part and youtube videos on how to perform each exercise.
+    * Second is the information on our training programmes including text part including which exercises should be performed for each body part and youtube videos on how to perform each exercise.